buildingSMART/IFC4-CV/IFC4_Reference_View.md

 ### 1.4.3 Object definition
 A main objective of the IFC4 Reference View is to enable rich information content for each model element.
-General properties or attributes are attached to model elements as propert sets, either directly to the model element occurrence, or to its type.
+Model element occurrences can refer to their model element types for sharing common information.
+General properties are attached to model elements as property sets, either directly to the model element occurrence, or to its type.
+Individual model element occurrences can hold their quantities, if those are pre-calculated by the sender of the IFC data set.
+The usage of the object definition is defined within the following concept templates (see also Chapter 4 "fundamental concepts and assumptions"):
+- "_Object Typing_", associates the Model element occurrences with the corresponding element type;
+- "_Property Sets_", assigns dynamically defined property sets, holding set of individual properties, to the model element occurrences of element type;
+- "_Quantity Sets_", assigns dynamically defined quantity sets, holding set of individual quantities, to the model element occurrences.

+#### 1.4.3.1 Object typing
+The contept template describes the mechnism of associating model element occurrences to the corresponding type and the way and restrictions of overriding type based properties by properties directly assigned to the model element occurrences.

+#### 1.4.3.2 Property sets
 Property sets hold, as the name suggests, a set of properties grouped by a common theme.
 Each individual property has:
 - a name
 - an optional description